 - Leasing the vehicle

 Leasing is the most popular form of car financing; one out of every five cars on the road today is leased.

 Use our FREE online tool today to find the best car insurance rates.
-Just type your ZIP code in above now!
+Just type in your ZIP code above now!

 What is car leasing?

-A lease is a contract between the driver and the leasing provider.
-A lease allows the driver to pay for the value of the car that the driver uses during the time of their lease.
+A lease is a contract between the driver and the leasing provider that allows the driver to pay for the value of the car that the driver uses during the time of their lease.

 When the leasing period ends, the driver can choose to return the car or buy it outright.
 Many people choose to return the car and lease another, newer one.

 Why do people choose to lease a car?

 There are many advantages to leasing a car.
 For most people, saving enough money to buy a new car with one full payment is difficult.